KananSasaki13/ChessPawnGame/README.md

 # ChessPawnGame
 C++ project to play chess pawn game.

+RUN THE .BAT FILE INSTEAD OF THE .EXE FILE TO ADD PAUSE AT THE END OF GAME

 This project is meant to simulate a chess pawn game (see details at this link: http://www.chesscorner.com/tutorial/basic/pawngame/pawngame.htm).
 I decided that this project would be a good one because it demonstrates my ability to both build a simple completed project while also showing that I am capable of coding/planning for a larger scale project.